wfcommons/WfCommons/docs/source/analyzing_instances.rst

         ...
     }

-Workflow analysis summaries can then be used to develop :ref:`workflow-recipe-label`, in which themselves are used to :ref:`generate realistic synthetic workflow instances
+Workflow analysis summaries are used by WfChef to develop :ref:`workflow-recipe-label`, in which themselves are used to :ref:`generate realistic synthetic workflow instances
 <generating-workflows-label>`.